 - Didn’t follow the guidance the Government has published that says how complaints about children’s services have to be handled.

 What happens if the Ombudsman finds that the council was at fault?

 A lot depends on what kinds of faults we find and how we think you have been affected by them:

-- If we decide that the council should have come to the conclusion that your complaint was justified if it had looked into it properly, we then look at how you were affected by the original faults you complained about and how the council might now put things right for you.
+- If we decide the council should have come to the conclusion that your complaint was justified if it had looked into it properly, we then look at how you were affected by the original faults you complained about and how the council might now put things right for you.

 - Carry out proper assessments of needs and reviews, and make proper care plans, involving all the people and agencies who will have a part in delivering them